torrentkino/torrentkino/README.md

 ## FILES

   * **/etc/nsswitch.conf**:
-	masala gets attached to the *hosts* line. masala is only used for lookup requests with *.p2p* as the TLD.
+	Masala gets attached to the *hosts* line.
+The masala daemon is only used for hostnames with *.p2p* at the end.

+  * **$HOME/.masala.conf**:
+    This file gets written by the Masala daemon and contains the server port number.
+The NSS and CLI program read this file to get knowledge about the current daemon port.

 ## OPTIONS

   * `-h` *hostname*:
-    By default /etc/hostname is used to determine the hostname.
+    By default /etc/hostname is used to determine your hostname.
 The SHA1 hash of the hostname becomes the announced info_hash.

   * `-n` *node id string*:
     By default a random node id gets computed on every startup.
 For testing